grame-cncm/faust/architecture/smartKeyboard/README.md

 # SmartKeyboard Mobile App Generator Documentation

 `faust2smartkeyb` is a tool to generate ready-to-use musical Android and iOS applications using the [Faust programming language](http://faust.grame.fr).
-Unlike [`faust2android`](https://ccrma.stanford.edu/~rmichon/faust2android/) and `faust2ios`, `faust2smartkeyb` ignores the standard user interface (UI) declared in the Faust code (e.g., `hslider`s, `button`, etc.), and replaces it by a `SmartKeyboard` UI.
+Unlike [`faust2android`](https://ccrma.stanford.edu/~rmichon/faust2android/) and `faust2ios`, `faust2smartkeyb` ignores the standard user interface (UI) declared in the Faust code (e.g., `hslider`, `button`, etc.), and replaces it by a `SmartKeyboard` UI.

 The `SmartKeyboard` UI allows to implement a wide range of controllers (basic keyboards, isomorphic keyboards, pads, X/Y controllers, etc.) on a touch-screen and can be configured directly in the Faust code using the `SmartKeyboard` metadata.

 This documentation demonstrates how to use `faust2smartkeyb` and provides [a series of links to tutorials on how to turn mobile devices into musical instruments](#additional-resources).

+`faust2smartkeyb` is part of the [Faust distribution](https://github.com/grame-cncm/faust) and will be automatically installed on your system with the latest version of Faust.

+WARNING: this tool is still being beta tested and there are probably a few bugs.
+If you find a bug, please report it to rmichon_at_ccrma_dot_stanford_dot_edu.

 ## Compatibility

-Apps generated with `faust2smartkeyb` should work on any iOS device running a "reasonably recent" version of iOS (we'd say less than 4 years old, but that's just a guess...).
-Things are a bit more restrictive on Android and the device you will use must run at least on *Jelly Bean* (version 4.1).
+Apps generated with `faust2smartkeyb` should work on any iOS device running a "reasonably recent" version of iOS (less than 4 years old).
+Things are a bit more restrictive on Android and target devices must run at least on *Jelly Bean* (version 4.1).
 However, for optimal performances (especially regarding latency), we recommend you to be at least on *KitKat* (5.0).
+Interested readers might want to read [this page on Android audio latency](https://source.android.com/devices/audio/latency_measurements.html) to learn more about this topic.

-## Setting-Up Your System
+## Setting Up Your System

 This section shows how to configure your system to use the various features of `faust2smartkeyb`.